eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 #         eosio <= eosio::newaccount            {"creator":"eosio","name":"eosio.bpay","owner":{"threshold":1,"keys":[{"key":"EOS84BLRbGbFahNJEpnnJH...
 ```

-### **1.8.
-Build reference-contracts**
+### 1.8.
+Build the Reference System Contracts

+To have a functional Antelope-based blockchain you need to install some system smart contracts:

+* `eosio.system`
+* `eosio.msig`
+* `eosio.token`
+* `eosio.boot`

+All of these contracts can be installed from the [reference-contracts](https://github.com/antelopeIO/reference-contracts/) repository.

+#### 1.8.1.
+Build reference-contracts

-In order to build `reference-contracts`, clone the `reference-contracts` repository and follow the build instructions in its [README](https://github.com/AntelopeIO/reference-contracts) file.
+To build the reference contracts, you need to clone the `reference-contracts` repository and follow the build instructions in its [README](https://github.com/AntelopeIO/reference-contracts) file.
 When building with `cmake`, make sure to define the `CMAKE_BUILD_TYPE=Release` and `BUILD_TESTS=OFF` flags.
-Print the current directory in the terminal and make a note of it.
+Also, print the current directory in the terminal and make a note of it.
 The current directory will be referred to as `EOSIO_CONTRACTS_DIRECTORY`.
 The commands should be similar too:

 ```shell
 cd ~